ErylMurphy/LESSON_U02_D06_HTTP_METHODS_AND_REST/README.md

 6. Delete a dinosaur at the `http://localhost:5678/dinosaurs/:id` `DELETE` endpoint.

-7. Update information about a dinosaur at the `PATCH http://localhost:5678/dinosaurs/:id` endpoint.
+7. Update information about a dinosaur at the `PUT http://localhost:5678/dinosaurs/:id` endpoint.